cocos2d/cocos2d-x/README.md

 ![screenshot 1](http://dl.dropbox.com/u/29043245/testjs1.png)

-If you set the dpath string to `""` (empty string) then the reload button will try to reload the script from inside the bundle.
+If you set the dpath string to `""` (empty string, the default setting) then the reload button will try to reload the script from inside the bundle.

 In the test scenes the buttons represent: